Lago Agrio oil field: Development and ownership

-In 1964, Texaco Petroleum Company (TexPet) began exploring for oil in northeast Ecuador, in an area which was inhabited by Indigenous people.
+In 1964, Texaco Petroleum Company (TexPet) began exploring for oil in northeast Ecuador, the homelands of the indigenous Cofán people.
 The following year, it started operating a consortium owned equally by itself and Gulf Oil to develop a tract in the area.
 Nueva Loja was founded as a base camp of Texaco.
 The consortium struck oil in 1967 and began full-scale production in 1972.
 The Ecuadorian government, through its national oil company CEPE, now Petroecuador, obtained a 25 percent interest in the consortium in 1974.
 Gulf subsequently sold its interest to CEPE.
 By 1976, the consortium was majority-owned by the Ecuadorian government.
 TexPet, however, was still the company responsible for drilling technical operations.
 TexPet transferred management of the consortium to Petroecuador in 1990.
 TexPet's concession expired in 1992, leaving Petroecuador as the sole owner.
 Petroecuador continues drilling in the area.

 Over a period of 20 years, the Lago Agrio field produced 1.7 Goilbbl of oil, with a profit of $25 billion.
 According to Chevron, 95 percent of the profit from the consortium went to the government.
 This figure has been harshly contested by the government itself.

 Produced oil is transported by the 498 km Sistema de Oleoducto Transecuatoriano (SOTE) and 506 km Oleoducto de Crudos Pesados (OCP) pipelines to the marine terminal at Balao.
 Lago Agrio is also connected by the San Miguel–Lago Agrio pipeline.
 The multiproduct Poliducto pipeline runs from Lago Agrio to Quito.